MikeyBurkman/partymoji/README.md

   - checkbox for smoothing animation when frame count is changed
   - If frame count is lower than current, then drop some frames
   - If frame count is higher, then duplicate some frames

+# WEB WORKERS TBD

+- Does not recognize the webworker except on the prod build
+- get-pixels requires `Image` but it not available in browsers